-Kuchipudi Village – a village in Andhra Pradesh that lends its name to one of the 7 classical dance forms from India.
-It was while reading a magazine a few years ago, I realized the name Kuchipudi comes from a village in Krishna district in Andhra Pradesh.
-Since then, it was on my travel wish list.
-I have seen many Kuchipudi performances during my stay in Hyderabad.
+Kuchipudi a village in Andhra Pradesh that lends its name to one of the 7 classical dance forms from India.
+It was while reading a magazine a few years ago, I realized the name comes from a village in Krishna district in Andhra Pradesh.
+Since then, it was on my travel wishlist.
+I have seen many performances of this tradition during my stay in Hyderabad.
 I particularly remember watching a mesmerizing performance by Haleem Khan.

-This time when I was invited by Andhra Pradesh to attend the Amaravati Global Music & Dance Festival, to me it was an opportunity to visit Kuchipudi.
-On the final day of the festival, we set out to explore Kuchipudi village that is about 60 km from Vijayawada.
+This time when I was invited by Andhra Pradesh to attend the Amaravati Global Music & Dance Festival, to me it was an opportunity to visit the historical village.
+On the final day of the festival, we set out to explore the village that is about 60 km from Vijayawada.

-After exchanging pleasantries with the institute staff and students, Anupama – an MPA student here walked us through the history of Kuchipudi village & dance.
+After exchanging pleasantries with the institute staff and students, Anupama – an MPA student here walked us through the history of the village & dance form.

 Anupama began by talking about a dance drama written by Siddhendra Yogi called Bhama-Kalapam.
 Bhama refers to Satyabhama – one of the eight wives of Lord Krishna.
 The story is about Satyabhama’s desire to merge with the Krishna.
-However, she can not, till she has the greed, attachment, desire, and lust in her.
+However, she cannot, till she has greed, attachment, desire, and lust in her.
 She must give up that to reach Krishna.
 Metaphorically, it is the story of Jeevatma or human life and Paramatma or the Divine.
-It is about the human desire to merge with God and the obstacles that one must conquer to reach there.
+It is about the human desire to merge with God.
+And the obstacles that one must conquer to reach there.

-Bhama Kalapam remains one of the most performed dance drama in Kuchipudi.
-We were told that such descriptive is the work that there is a night long performance that describes only the braid of Satyabhama.
+Bhama Kalapam remains one of the most performed dance drama in this form of dance/performance.
+We were told that so descriptive is the work that there is a night-long performance that describes only the braid of Satyabhama.

 Yogi lived in 17th CE when Bhakti movement and Krishna devotion were at their peak.